rluning/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Subject (integer)

-- Each number identifies the subject who performed an activity.
+Each number identifies the subject who performed an activity.
-- 1-30
+1-30 values
--

 Activity No (numeric)

-- Each number acts as a class label for each activity name.
+Each number acts as a class label for each activity name.
-- 1-6
+1-6 values

 - tBodyAcc-mean()-X (numeric)
 - Mean value of axis signal for each subject by activity.